posixpascal/spark-alarm/README.md

 Now add that script to your crontab file and you've added your first server monitoring tool.

-Here is a alarm which checks if a certain website is reachable:
+Here is an alarm which checks if a certain website is reachable:

 ```php